In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 Azure Functions PowerShell Examples

-Now that we are ready with all the Prerequisites needed for the development activity, Let’s start the actual development of the Azure Function using PowerShell.
+Now that we have all the Prerequisites needed for the development activity Let’s start the actual development.

-1. The first step is to open the Visual Studio Code from your local machine and then click on the Azure Button from the left side.
-The next is to click on the Create New Project button in the Functions Explorer like below.
+- The first step is to open Visual Studio Code from your local machine and then click on the Azure Button from the left side.
+Next, click on the Create New Project button in the Functions Explorer, as shown below.

-2. Now, the next step is to choose the location to save your PowerShell Azure Function project.
-You can click the Browse button to navigate to the local path in your development machine where you want to save your Azure Function project.
+2. The next step is to choose the location to save your PowerShell Azure Function project.
+You can click the Browse button to navigate to the local path on your development machine where you want to save it.

-3. Now select a language as PowerShell from the below window,.
-It is very important to choose the language as PowerShell.
+3. Now, select PowerShell from the window below.
+It is very important to choose PowerShell.

 4. The next step is to select the trigger as the template.
-You can choose the trigger as an HTTP trigger that will invoke your Azure Function.
-You can also choose the other type of trigger based on your requirements.
+Based on your requirements, you can choose an HTTP trigger that will invoke your Azure Function or another type of trigger.

 5. In the next step, Provide a unique name for your Azure Function and hit Enter.